A Tale of Unrelenting Horror & Bad Muffins for Halloween

 I felt an instant of dismay, because his kilt was rather short.
 He dragged the sinister case toward me.
 I regretted having expended all six bullets on the bagpipes.

-Placing it between us, his mad glare never leaving my face, with infinite menace, he slowly undid the clasps and opened it.
+Placing it between us, his mad glare never leaving my face, with infinite menace, he slowly prised open the corroded clasps, and with infinite menace, slowly opened the stained, mouldering lid.

 An appalling odor of stale mazurka flooded the attic.